sakloui/jorban-martysmods.github.io/docs/special-games/fivem.md

 # Housekeeping

-For this guide to be followed through step-by-step, you will have to first step up Windows file extenions to be properly viewed.
+For this guide to be followed through step-by-step, you will have to first set up Windows file extenions to be properly viewed.

 You can get the information for setting up Windows file extensions to be viewed by following this our guide for [enabling Windows file extensions](https://guides.martysmods.com/docs/additional-guides/enabling-windows-file-extensions/)!